otsu81/s3shotgun/README.md

 * WRITE permissions in the target S3 bucket

 Once requirements are satisfied:
 1. Copy, rename, and modify `bin/cdkStack.ts.example` to fit your environment.
-You **MUST** replace:
+At minimum, you **MUST** replace:
 ```
 process.env.TARGET_BUCKET = 'my-target-bucket';
 const env = {account: '123456789012', region: 'eu-west-1'}